rehierl/node-tree-outliner/3-3-0-design-4.md

 to it (`n` would otherwise remain unrelated to `s`).

-After all, an algorithm must reflect the relationship of any node with the node's sections by establishing strict or loose connections between the sections of a tree and all of its nodes.
+After all, an algorithm must reflect the relationship of any node with the its sections by establishing strict or loose connections between the sections of a tree and all of its nodes.

 **DEFINITION**
 Node `n` will be referred to as a section's top-level node, if `n` must be strictly associated with it.

-Note that any ancestors of a particular top-level node have no relationship with the corresponding top-level node's section.
+Note that no ancestor of a particular top-level node has a relationship with the corresponding top-level node's section.
 If that would not be the case, then that top-level node would not be a top-level node.

 **CLARIFICATION**
-A section can be defined by a sequence of nodes which only contains the top-level nodes of a section, in the order of the tree's node sequence.
+A section can be defined as a sequence of nodes which only contains its top-level nodes, in the order of the tree's node sequence.
+As such, a non-empty section always has a first and a last top-level node.

-Any other node, which is related to that section, can be derived from the section's sequence of top-level nodes.
+Any other node, which is related to that section, can be derived from such a sequence of top-level nodes.
 In order to create the node sequence of a section, all the node sequences of the section's top-level nodes would have to be concatenated into a single sequence of nodes.

 **DEFINITION**
 The sequence of strictly subsequent nodes, which contains all the nodes of